EkoLabs/eko-wp-plugin/README.md

 ## API

-The plugin provides a set of methods for wp developers to access the data and embed eko-video type posts
+The plugin provides a set of methods for WP developers to access the data and embed eko-video type posts

 ### Methods